xoclonholdings/zebulon-hub/replit.md

 - ✅ UPDATED: Login screen styling to pure black on black design as requested
 - ✅ ELIMINATED: All gray containers - now completely black on black interface
 - ✅ DEPLOYED: Updated black-on-black styling to unified server on port 5000
-- ✅ FIXED: Removed all background styling from transparent Zed AI logo
+- ✅ UPDATED: Replaced logo with new PNG version that has proper black background
+- ✅ REMOVED: All CSS blending effects no longer needed with new logo
-- ✅ UPDATED: Logo displays naturally as transparent PNG in both login and main interface
+- ✅ CLEAN: Logo now displays seamlessly with black interface design

 ## System Architecture